jekyll-one/j1-template-starter/README.md

 ### Checkout the Repo from Github

-The Repo for the **latest** version of J1 Template is published on Github.
+The Repo for the **latest** version of J1 Theme is published on Github.
 You can get it by **cloning** the repository using **Git**`:

     git clone https://github.com/jekyll-one/j1-template-starter.git